Red wolves are the most endangered wild animal in the US. Photo: Point Defiance Zoo & Aquarium

 So to recap, we love endangered red wolves because:

-- Mating for life makes them fairly unique in the mammal world
+• Mating for life, most of the time, makes them fairly unique in the mammal world

-- They are amazing parents with both the male & female caring for their young
+• They are excellent parents with both the male & female caring for their young

-- Never in the history of the world have they harmed or killed a person.
+• Never in the history of the world have they harmed or killed a human.

-- Where red wolves live in the wild, other animals (including deer, raccoons, and quail) are kept in balance
+• Where red wolves live in the wild, other animals (including deer, raccoons, and quail) and native plants are healthier, keeping our ecosystem balanced.

 To learn more and help